-Some years it is a case of the older we get the more it changes how we celebrate 🙂 We started out planning to go to the big NYE party at Lola’s but as the day got closer, decided for something more low key like the party down south at Lone Star or dinner at Black Orchid Restaurant.
-By the time tacoboy got home from work at 7:30 and I could tell that even though he was still willing to get cleaned up and go out on a date, he was feeling tired and over socialized from work.
+Some years it is a case of the older we get the more it changes how we celebrate 🙂 We started out by planning to go to the big New Years Eve party at Lola’s, but as the day got closer, decided for something more low key like the party down south at Lone Star or dinner at Black Orchid Restaurant.
+By the time tacoboy got home from work at 7:30 I could tell that even though he was still willing to get cleaned up and go out on a date, he was feeling tired and over socialized from work.

 The rapid machine gun fire of neighborhood firecrackers woke me up just in time to catch the fireworks display in town as we get a partial view from our house.
-As I stood there watching the colorful fireworks, I thought even though I was missing a good party and most of our friends were there, I was glad I opted out of the party this year.
+As I stood there watching the colorful fireworks, I thought even though I was missing a good party and time with friends, I was glad I opted out of the party this year.

-Below you will find a few shots leading up to New Years Eve, a write up, pics and video from Matt on his first San Pedro NYE party and a couple of news years day pictures.
-May 2014 give everyone the strength to face the waves of live and the courage to set their sales in new directions.
+Below you will find a few shots leading up to New Years Eve, a write up, pics and a video from Matt on his first San Pedro NYE party, and a couple of News Years Day pictures.
+May 2014, give everyone the strength to face the waves of life and the courage to set their sails in new directions.

 After spending my first NYE in downtown San Pedro, I must say that Belizeans certainly know how to do it.
 The entire town was alive with people.
-Locals, expats, tourists all were intermixed all over town.
-Lola’s bar erected a large tent right in front of the bar on the street with the band set up in the alcove of the Belize bank across the street which provided for some great acoustics.
+Locals, expats, and tourists were all intermixed all over town.
+Lola’s bar erected a large tent right in front of the bar on the street with the band set up in the alcove of the Belize bank across the street, which provided for some great acoustics.

-Revellers ate BBQ and drank the night away with music pouring out from all corners.
-In the main square a stage was put up right outside the Jaguar nightclub, with everyone looking their best local bands serenaded the crowd all night.
+Revelers ate BBQ and drank the night away with music pouring out from all corners.
+In the main square a stage was put up right outside the Jaguar nightclub, with everyone looking their best, local bands serenaded the crowd all night.
 Smiling faces surrounded us with cheers and laughter and everyone enjoying the festivities.

-When the clock struck twelve Lola’s featured a ball drop of their own styling.
+When the clock struck twelve, Lola’s featured a ball drop of their own styling.
 A giant illuminated coconut with a parasol sticking out of the top.
-It looked like it would hold the worlds largest panty ripper, It slowly made its way back to earth being cheered on by the excited mob.
+It looked like it would hold the world’s largest panty ripper, but it slowly made it’s way back to earth being cheered on by the excited mob.

 When the show was finished everyone went on with their partying with golf carts parked in every nook and cranny where one could fit.
 I have never seen downtown so full before, and it was really a fun sight to see as everyone was well behaved in typical San Pedro style.

-It was my first NYE here and will certainly not be my last.
+It was my first New Year’s Eve here and will certainly not be my last.

-These next two pictures are the start of a nice new years day.
-While we have had our fare share of sun today we did get a big shower earlier in San Pablo Area so I decided to take a scenic rainy day canal shot.
+These next two pictures are the start of a nice New Years Day.
+While we have had our fair share of sun today we did get a big shower earlier in the San Pablo Area, so I decided to take a scenic rainy day canal shot.

-The next one was not taken today but is a match some good news for the first day of 2014.
-Terry the owner of Corona Del Mar had purchased an AED for their hotel.
+The next one was not taken today but is a match for some good news for the first day of 2014.
+Terry, the owner of Corona Del Mar, had purchased an AED for their hotel.
 His staff will also start attending first aid courses and receive training to use the AED.